 Let’s get the scary part out of the way first.
 The JL Audio 12W7AE-3 costs $800.
 That’s just for one speaker.
 Does it provide $800 worth of performance?
 Here are the specs: It has a peak power rating of 2,000 Watts, but optimal range is between 400- and 1,000-Watts RMS.
 But, numbers don’t speak the full story.
 For example, the voice coil technology and how JL Audio cools the voice coil is just one brief glimpse into how JL Audio is just a stellar brand.
 How they manufacture the voice coil and spider assembly and ensure enhance cooling for the voice coil beyond the typical method other brands use to just place big holes in the side of the frame gives you an idea of how innovative of a company they are.

 It has a solid cast-alloy basket, so it is one heavy speaker at 25 pounds.
 This heft lends to its sound and ability to handle the most thunderous bass imaginable.
+It’s also noteworthy to mention that JL Audio doesn’t get caught up in using exotic materials like other manufacturers.
+While the stiffness-to-mass ratios mentioned sound impressive on paper, once you manufacture with these materials, it’s a different story.

 This speaker is considered to be the best subwoofer for car on the market.
 If it weren’t for its prohibitive price, we’d crown it a must buy.
 For the serious audio freak, it is a sight and sound to behold.